Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past

 Medical imaging is a key aspect of modern medical care.
 It enables the detection, identification, and monitoring of lesions, tumors, and other abnormalities; a necessary prerequisite for medical diagnostics, planning, and guidance related to many pathologies.
 Clinically significant radiology modalities include computed tomography (CT), magnetic resonance (MR), functional magnetic resonance (fMR), positron emission tomography (PET), X-ray radiography (X-ray), and ultrasonography, among others.

-A central component of many modern medical treatments is segmentation of these images into regions of interest, either to be used in conjunction with other methods in the diagnostic pipeline (e.g. registration) or provided directly to clinicians to inform their diagnoses, assist in surgical planning, or even provide real-time feedback for physically invasive procedures.
-Unfortunately manual segmentation is a difficult, time-consuming, error-prone process which often suffers from significant intra- and inter-rater variability, making it a bottleneck in critical clinical workflows.
+A central component of many modern medical treatments is segmentation of these images into regions of interest to inform clinical diagnostics, either directly or in conjunction with other methods in the diagnostic pipeline (e.g. registration); assist in surgical planning; or even provide real-time feedback for physically invasive procedures.
+Unfortunately, manual segmentation is a difficult, time-consuming, error-prone process that is often the bottleneck in critical clinical workflows due to significant intra- and inter-rater variability.
 Because of this, much research has been conducted on computer-assisted automatic segmentation to assist clinicians in providing more effective, efficient, and affordable care.

 Formally, semantic segmentation of images is defined as the identification of the set of pixels (or voxels in the case of 3D volumetric images) that make up the object of interest.
 This typically comes in the form of a segmentation mask or contour outline aligned to the target anatomy (see Figure \ref{fig:segmentation_ex} \cite{Liu2019}).
 In traditional medical image segmentation, a trained operator, usually a physician or radiologist, annotates medical images to delineate objects of interest.
-These are usually either 2D images or 2D slices of a 3D volume sliced along one of the three coordinate axes.
+These are usually either 2D images or 2D slices of a 3D volume sliced along one of three coordinate axes.